gthlor/geog510-demo/typos-md.md

 ## Section 3: Punctuation Errors

-Here are some sentences missing punctuations:
+Here are some sentences missing punctuation:

 - Let's eat grandma (should be **Let's eat, grandma**)
 - I like bananas apples, and oranges (should be **I like bananas, apples, and oranges**)